FAQ’s

 We have found that parent visits disrupt the flow of camp life and therefore we do not typically offer them.
 If you have a Resident Camper staying for multiple weeks, you are more than welcome to visit or take your camper home with you for a Saturday-Sunday stay.
 Please contact our office if you are interested in doing this.

 Campers should fly in and out of the San Francisco International Airport (SFO).
 Parents must make their own travel arrangements for pick-up and drop-off at the airport.
-We recommend that parents utilize a specialized child-transportation company like Zum to make these arrangements.

 We do not do pickups after 4pm as we are setting up for camp Pick-up, starting at 4:45pm.